temporalio/samples-ruby/rails_app/README.md

 The workflow can be seen in the UI.
 If using the local dev server with defaults, http://localhost:8233/namespaces/default/workflows/shopping-cart-my-user-id will show this cart.
-Notice how there is an `add_cart_entry` workflow update the product we added and it had to fetch the product details from the database via an activity.
+Notice how there is an `add_cart_entry` workflow update for the product we added and it had to fetch the product details from the database via an activity.
 Can even use the "Queries" tab to fetch the current cart or total.

 Now lets remove the 3 scooters, add just 1 scooter, and 2 TVs: